US Star Pacific Wrecks Your donation today supports the next 15 years

 Another interesting story is described when Hitsuji is piloting an Emily and meets with another flying boat at stormy night.
 They fly following this other flying boat, and escape the storm.
 It was thought to be the flying boat of the friends who failed in a takeoff, killing the entire crew.

 Lt.
 Hitsuji survived the war.
-On the day the war ended, he scuttled his H8K2 Emily in a Japanese lake.
-This wreck was later salvaged and used in the Korean war and scrapped afterwards.
+On the day the war ended, he scuttled his H8K2 Emily into a Japanese lake.
+This wreck was later salvaged and used in the Korean War and scrapped afterwards.

 Hitsuji was also likely the last Japanese to pilot the Emily.
 On his final wartime assignment, he flew a surviving Emily to Yokohama where it was handed over to the US forces.
 He was escorted by a PBY Catalina, but had to fly in zig-zag pattern to keep from overtaking the slower PBY.